mockk/mockk/doc/md/jdk16-access-exceptions.md

 # JDK 16+ access exceptions

 ### Problem symptoms
-On JDK 16 and above you may encounter InaccessibleObjectException or IllegalAccessException in following known cases:
+On JDK 16 and above you may encounter `InaccessibleObjectException` or `IllegalAccessException` in following known cases:
-1. _Some_ usages of `mockkStatic` on java standard library classes, e.g.
+1. _Some_ usages of `mockkStatic` on Java standard library classes, e.g.
    ```kotlin
    mockkStatic(Instant::class)
    every { Instant.now() } returns Instant.parse("2022-09-15T09:31:26.919Z")